Listen To Our Podcast🎧

 Over the last two years, regulatory expectations have hardened around this point.
 In supply chain compliance management, AI-assisted decisions are expected to be reviewable and attributable.
 Especially in global supply chain security, sanctions exposure, and supply chain data security, the inability to reconstruct a decision is increasingly treated as a control weakness.

-Governance also breaks down without ownership.
+AI governance breaks down when organizations cannot explain who approved an AI-driven supplier decision, which signals influenced the outcome, or how the escalation logic was validated.
 When no one can explain an AI-driven outcome, no one wants to sign off on it.
 Explainability restores that chain of responsibility.
 It allows human oversight without turning AI into a black box that everyone avoids.

 This is why explainability is not an audit add-on.
 It is the mechanism that allows AI in supply chain systems to operate inside real compliance, assurance, and governance frameworks without becoming a liability.